-- .
-Storm water discharges that are mixed with non-storm water or storm water associated with industrial activity unless such discharges are: - a. in compliance with a separate NPDES permit, or - b.
-Identified by and in compliance with Part 1.8.2 of this permit. - Storm water discharges that the Agency determines are not appropriately covered by this general permit.
+- 1. Storm water discharges that are mixed with non-storm water or storm water associated with industrial activity unless such discharges are: - a. in compliance with a separate NPDES permit, or - b. identified by and in compliance with Part LB.2 of this permit. - 2.
+Storm water discharges that the Agency determines are not appropriately covered by this general permit.
 This determination may include discharges identified in Part 1.B.2. - 3.
-Storm water discharges to any receiving water specified under 35 III.
+Storm water discharges to any receiving water specified under 35 ill.
 Adm.
 Code 302.105(d)(6). - D. Obtaining Authorization